Can you really use solar power for heating?

-The key differences in generation from winter vs summer are the strength of the sun’s rays (which are, of course, much weaker in winter) and that winter days are shorter.
+The key differences in generation from winter vs summer are the strength of the sun’s rays (which are, of course, much weaker in winter) and because the days in winter are shorter.

 Here is the typical average daily output of a 5kW solar system across the year in Sydney:

 Darker, cloudy days, will also be an impact.
 There may be more cloud cover between the sun and your panels during the winter days.
 If this is the case, your panels may not generate as much electricity as they would on a clear day.

 However, the good news is that most modern systems can still produce enough solar power to cover the base load of your house, and possibly even some heating as well, as long as it is during the daytime rather than after you come home from work.
 So, solar power does still work during the winter.
 And for the average consumer, a solar power system should still generate enough power for your needs.

 We can’t speak for other installers but here at Solaray, we account for your winter usage when we quote your system size.
 Our solar experts can help you size up a system that will account for the drop in generation during the winter months, which will often give you excess solar power in summer to help power air conditioning, pool pumps and the like.